civisanalytics/muffnn/CONTRIBUTING.md

 ## Getting Started

 1. Fork it ( https://github.com/civisanalytics/muffnn/fork ).
 2. Install it, with the development dependencies.
-See `README.md`.
+See `README.rst`.
 3. Make sure you are able to run the test suite locally (`py.test muffnn`).
 4. Create a feature branch (`git checkout -b my-new-feature`).
 5. Make your change.
 Don't forget tests.